 Arthritis is a medical term that means inflammation of a joint.

-The most common symptoms of arthritis are joint pain, stiffness, and swelling.
 Over time, the symptoms may become more and more severe, leading to loss of range of motion and/or inability of the joint to support weight.

 - Rheumatoid arthritis is a form of arthritis where the body’s own immune system attacks the capsule around the joint.
 This results in severe inflammation of the joint, with the joint often becoming swollen, warm, stiff, and painful.
 Unlike osteoarthritis, gentle movement often improves the pain in mild cases of rheumatoid arthritis.